kubernetes/kubernetes/docs/design/security_context.md

 Support for user namespaces has recently been [merged](https://github.com/docker/libcontainer/pull/304) into Docker's libcontainer project and should soon surface in Docker itself.
 It will make it possible to assign a range of unprivileged uids and gids from the host to each container, improving the isolation between host and container and between containers.

 ### External integration with shared storage
-In order to support external integration with shared storage, processes running in a Kubernetes cluster should be able to be uniquely identified by their Unix UID, such that a chain of  ownership can be established.
+In order to support external integration with shared storage, processes running in a LMKTFY cluster should be able to be uniquely identified by their Unix UID, such that a chain of  ownership can be established.
 Processes in pods will need to have consistent UID/GID/SELinux category labels in order to access shared disks.